Archive What to Do When Your Child Is Cyberbullied?

 Teach Your Child the Social Media Etiquette

-Social media host the most cybercriminal attacks on children.
+Social media sites host the most cybercriminal attacks on children.
 Teaching your child how to behave on social media can decrease the chance they fall victim to cyberbullying.
 For example, you can teach them the following:

-• Keep Your Accounts Private
+• Keep Your Social Media Accounts Private

 • Don’t Accept Friend Requests from Strangers